Triangular decomposition of character varieties: Abstract

 \section{Abstract}

-We introduce an original definition of character varieties associated to a punctured compact oriented surface with at least one puncture per boundary component, and one of the Lie groups $(\mathbb{C}^*)^N, \GL_N(\mathbb{C}), \SL_N(\mathbb{C}), \mathrm{Sp}_N(\mathbb{C}), \mathrm{O}_N(\mathbb{C})$ or $\SO_{2N+1}(\mathbb{C})$.
-These character varieties are affine Poisson varieties which coincide with the Culler-Shalen character varieties when the surface is closed but are different when the surface is open.
-The main motivation for this generalization is the fact that these character varieties have a nice behaviour for the operation of gluing two boundary arcs of a punctured surface.
-Our character varieties admit triangular decompositions, similar to the decomposition of L\^e's stated skein algebras.
-We identify the Zarisky tangent spaces of these varieties with some twisted groupoid cohomological groups and provide a generalization of Goldman's formula for the Poisson bracket of curve functions. \\ \textbf{Keywords}: Character varieties. \\ \textbf{Mathematics Subject Classification}: $14$D$20$.
+A marked surface is a compact oriented surface equipped with some pairwise disjoint arcs embedded in its boundary.
+In this paper, we extend the notion of character varieties to marked surfaces, in such a way that they have a nice behaviour for the operation of gluing two boundary arcs together.
+These \stated character varieties are affine Poisson varieties which coincide with the Culler-Shalen character varieties when the surface is unmarked and are closely related to the Fock-Rosly and Alekseev-Kosmann-Malkin-Meinrenken constructions in the marked case.
+These Poisson varieties are the classical moduli spaces underlying stated skein algebras and share similar properties.
+In particular, \stated character varieties admit triangular decompositions, associated to triangulations of the surface.
+We identify the Zariski tangent spaces of these varieties with some twisted groupoid cohomological groups and provide a generalization of Goldman's formula for the Poisson bracket of curve functions in terms of intersection form in homology.